spuzzelsnest/PShell-Commander/README.md

  # pShell-Commander

 Built and restructured from an old Batch Program I once wrote, AD-Aid, a tool for Active Directory info.
 Writen in PowerShell this time and build on a set of tools like Get-ADUser and Get-ADComputer.
-Expanded with network capabilities by using the PSExec Tool set.
+Expanded with network capabilities by using the SysInternals Tool set like PSExec and module support like PSRemoteRegistry.
-Includes also some network forensics tools.

 Runs from Powershell version 3.0  and will be expanded to Unix Systems.